fuhrmanator/fuhrmanator.github.io/_posts/2021-12-15-markdown-in-gift.md

 | Windows    | <kbd>Alt</kbd>+<kbd>0</kbd>+<kbd>1</kbd>+<kbd>6</kbd>+<kbd>0</kbd> ([using the number pad](https://www.freecodecamp.org/news/alt-codes-special-characters-keyboard-symbols-windows-list/))|

 Some text editors use <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>space</kbd>.
-Some will prevent you from typing non-breaking spaces at all (so you might have to copy/paste the character from somewhere else).
+Some editors will prevent you from typing non-breaking spaces at all (so you might have to copy/paste the character from somewhere else).

 ### My markdown still doesn't display properly!